TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ```

 The `git pull` command defaults to the remote tracking branch of the current branch (whatever was in the brackets above).
-If the current branch is not tracking anything, or if you want to pull from a different remote branch (e.g, if `origin/dev` was updated and you want your `<local-feature-branch>` to pull in those updates), you can set it explicitly:
+If the current branch is not tracking anything, or if you want to pull from a different remote branch
+(e.g, if `origin/dev` was updated and you want your `<local-feature-branch>` to pull in those updates), you can set it explicitly:

 ```
 git checkout <local-feature-branch>
 git pull <remote-fork> <remote-branch>
 ```

-:arrow_right: *Note:* You should regularly check that your branches are updated, and pull if they are not, in order to avoid major conflicts later on.
+:arrow_right: *Note:* You should regularly check that your branches are updated.
+If not, you should pull to avoid larger conflicts later on.

 ---